 Note: We stayed in Amazing Villas in Crete, where we had a private swimming pool with a lovely little garden.
-Staying in a villa out of the city gave us the opportunity to relax and learn more about the locals’ life.
-I would highly recommend you to book a villa if you are travelling to Crete as a family or with a group.
+Staying in a villa out of the city gave us the opportunity to relax and learn more about the locals’ lives.
+I would highly recommend you book a villa if you are travelling to Crete as a family or with a group.

 Elounda was used to be a picturesque fishing village located in the northeast of the island and south of the seaside resort of Plaka.

 Elounda has been a favourite destination for many celebrities and politicians including, the former Prime Ministers of Greece, Andreas Papandreou and Kostas Simitis.
 There are numerous luxury resorts, 5-star spa hotels and luxury villas.

 Buses and taxis are the main public transports in Crete, but they are not very convenient.
 You can get to some beaches by taking a boat, but you still need to get to the boat.
 For this reason, it is highly recommended to rent a car when you are in Crete and you want to move around the island.